-- Privately-owned electronic devises used to make audio or video recordings may be used only with the prior permission and direction of a school authority.
+- Privately-owned electronic devices used to make audio or video recordings may be used only with the prior permission and direction of a school authority.
 See the “Video and Audio Recordings” section below for clear restrictions.

-- Privately-owned electronic devices may be used between classes, during lunch time, and before and after school.
+- Privately-owned electronic devices may be used between classes, during lunchtime, and before and after school.